 Mustache Multi Pack – Shop Adult Plastic Baseball Bat Wood Look – Shop Barbed Wire Garland – Shop

-Putting this costume together is a cinch.
+Putting this Negan cosplay together is a cinch.
 We’ll start with the leather jacket.
 We chose our Grease Authentic T-Birds jacket, but that’s because we knew we’d be taking photos from the front.
 Unless you’re an expert at removing embroidered patches, we’d suggest checking your local thrift stores for the real deal.
-We added some maroon Elvis scarves, just wrapped around the neck and tucked into the jacket.
+We added some maroon Elvis scarves, just wrapped around the neck and tucked into the jacket for the perfect Negan scarf.
 Our western bandolier bullet belt is sized to hang from one shoulder to the opposite hip, so we shortened it to hang around the waist.
 Duct tape works fine for this, as long as you can hide it under the jacket.
 Add some dark pants and belt and you’re set.
 Depending on your natural beardiness, you may need a fake mustache.
 We'll get into coloring your real or fake beard later on.
 But now onto the bat!

 DIY Barbed Wire Bat